make-03/SunsetWebinterfaceMiddleware/README.md

 * [16-04-2019] created custom Error Controller + added error pages (HTML) for `general error`, `error 404` and `error 500`
 * [16-04-2019] wrote basic documentation for java-classes and -methods
-* [16-04-2019] added unique ID generation in javascript for webinterface
+* [16-04-2019] added unique ID generation in javascript for web interface
-   * every time the webinterface is loaded a unique ID is created for user
+   * every time the web interface is loaded a unique ID is created for user
    * ID is sent to controller to identify which user sent which code/request
 * [16-04-2019] updated index.html + sunset-max-frontend-functions.js
 * [16-04-2019] deleted old/unused *.css-, *.js-files